 Cradle's alert mechanism sends messages by e-mail (SMTP or IMAP), Cradle or both.
-Alerts can be selectively enabled and disabled.
+Alerts can be enabled and disabled.
 Alerts track events on items, including edit, review and formal change.

 The Cradle discussion mechanism allows even read-only users to add comments to items.
-Four other commenting mechanisms are provided.
+There are 4 other commenting mechanisms.

 Cradle can manage project plans and WBS.
 User task lists are maintained.
-WBS structures and progress data can be exchanged bidirectionally with external PM tools.
+The WBS and progress data can be bidirectionally exchanged with external PM tools.
 Cradle can generate burn-down and earned-value graphs on any user-defined criterion to monitor progress.

 Cradle is open and extensible.
-It provides multiple import/ export formats, an API, a user-definable event-driven command interface, interfaces with other tools and bidirectional interfaces to Microsoft Office®.
+It has multiple import/export formats, an API, a user-defined event-driven command interface, links to other tools and bidirectional links to Microsoft Office[®].

-Cradle provides uniquely powerful data query and visualisation facilities.
-Each user's environment can be tailored by defining custom queries, views, forms, navigations, matrices, reports and other facilities.
-All customisations have a scope, to be specific to the end user, or shared with other users of the same type (such as all customers or all managers), the user's team, the entire project, or all projects.
+Cradle provides uniquely powerful data query and visualization facilities.
+Each user's setup can be tailored by defining custom queries, views, forms, navigations, matrices, reports and other facilities.
+All customizations have a scope, to be specific to the end user, or shared with other users of the same type (such as all customers or all managers), the user's team, the entire project, or all projects.

-Any desired compliancy, coverage or traceability report can be created quickly/easily using Cradle's queries, multi-row views/nested table views, & saved for later use.
+Any compliancy, coverage or traceability report can be created quickly/easily using Cradle's queries, multi-row views/nested table views, & saved for later use.

-Cradle has floating, dynamic licensing and low cost readonly users.
-Open and named user licences are available.
+Cradle has floating, dynamic licensing and low cost read-only users.
+Open and named user licenses are available.
 Everything described here is free of charge.

-Licences, databases and schemas are interchangeable across Linux and Windows 7, 8.1, 10, Server 2008 R2, Server 2012 and R2 and Server 2016.
+Licenses, databases and schemas are identical across Linux and Windows 7, 8.1, 10, Server 2008 R2, Server 2012 and 2012 R2 and Server 2016.